LispCookbook/cl-cookbook/emacs-ide.md

 #### Code completion

-Use the built-in `C-c TAB` to complete symbols in Slime.
+Use the built-in `C-c TAB` to complete symbols in SLIME.
 You can get tooltips with [company-mode](http://wikemacs.org/wiki/Company-mode).

 ~~~lisp